Chapter 2: Begin With the Enterprise's Value Proposition

 Market capitalization indicates whether the market has capitalized the stock as a large- mid- or small-sized company.
 Avoid microcaps and penny stocks or issues trading at less than five to ten dollars a share for being too volatile and speculative.

-Products and services are the company’s essential offerings, whether tangible goods or intangible offerings.
+Products and services are the company’s essential offerings, whether tangible goods or intangible services.
 Bypass ownership of slices of businesses with sophisticated or confusing value propositions.
 Quality-driven investors buy and hold only what is known and understood within their circle of competence.

 The closing share price is the market price of one share of common stock as of the last reported daily, monthly, or yearly closing dates.